 6. “We Both Have a Right to Our Own Opinions”

-Narcissists will want to feel superior and be in control of the conversation, but stating this makes it clear that you won’t allow that to happen but you can respect that they are going to have their own opinions as well.
+This makes it clear they can have their opinion but you know their words are opinions and not facts.
+Narcissists will want to feel superior and be in control of the conversation, but stating this shows them you won’t allow that to happen.
+However, you can respect they are going to have their own opinions as well.

 7. “I Can Accept How You Feel”

 Don’t fight a narcissist when you disagree with them because you won’t convince them or change their mind.
-Simply saying that you accept their opinion or how they feel without fighting back cuts off their supply.
+Simply saying you accept their opinion or how they feel without fighting back cuts off their supply.

 8. “I Don’t Like How You’re Speaking to Me so I Will not Engage”

-9. “I Am not Going to Argue Anymore”
+9. “I Am Not Going to Argue Anymore”

-Very clear message that you will not continue to engage in an unproductive fight.
+Saying this sends a straightforward message that you will not continue to engage in an unproductive fight.
 Again, for this to work it’s important you stand your ground and walk away.

 10. “I am Capable of Doing What I Want Regardless of What you Think”